fenimore/sync-parables/barber/README.md

 ## Problem

 A barber checks on the waiting room and then either cuts hair or goes to sleep (if there is no one in the waiting room).
-Concurrently, the **Customer** checks on the barber and if the barber is sleeping, the barber wakes up.
+Concurrently, the customer checks on the barber and if the barber is sleeping, the barber wakes up.

-If the customer checks on the barber when the barber is checking on an _empty_ waiting room, the barber would go back to sleep and the customer would go wait, possibly forever.
+If the customer checks on the barber when the >barber is checking on an _empty_ waiting room, the barber would go back to sleep and the customer would go wait, possibly forever.

 ## Solution